NeddTheRedd/NeddTheRedd/README.md

 **Hello, I'm Lee**, a third-year computer science student at the University of Victoria.
 My interests lie at the intersection of [music](https://open.spotify.com/artist/50gZGkC4xYd5vJUBEnXwXP), data analysis, and technology.
-Currently, I'm eager to collaborate on projects within these realms.
-If you share these interests, **let's connect!** <br>
+Currently, I'm eager to collaborate on projects within these realms. <br>If you share these interests, **let's connect!** <br>

 ---
 #### CONNECT WITH ME: